mdfalkow/editorial-jekyll-theme/README.md

+# Note: Currently not functional with Github pages (if it is, I have no clue how to make it work).

 # Editorial - Jekyll Theme | Alternate Color Scheme

 A Jekyll version of the "Editorial" theme by [HTML5 UP](https://html5up.net/) using an alternate color scheme designed by me, [@mdfalkow](https://github.com/mdfalkow/).